How You Might Be Like Rudolph the Red-Nosed Reindeer

 Like Rudolph, the misfit, you will be able to save the day even though you don't look like, act like, or think like others in your group.
 A foggy night is coming when you will be able to use your "misfitness" to save the day or night.

 Like Rudolph, the outcast, you have something that will allow you to do what no one else can do.
-There will come a time when you will be at the right place at the right time to help someone.
+There will come a time when you will be in the right place at the right time to help someone.

 The song says Rudolph goes down in history as the most famous reindeer of them all.
 He has become legendary because people know his name and sing about him.
 There are only a few people who can name the other eight reindeer.
 If they can name them, they don't know about their characteristics and what they can do.
 However, Rudolph goes down in history for who he was and what he could do.
 There is hope for you to do the same.